 Decimal odds show you how much you get back in total if a $1 wager wins, including your original stake.
 So, if you bet $1 on a horse at 6.00 decimal odds and your horse wins, you get back $6.
 That sum includes the $1 wager plus $5 in winnings.

 Be aware of which odds you’re working with!
 In Canada, you are most likely to see decimal odds, though depending on what you are reading or where you are playing, American and fractional odds are both common.

 Now that you know how the odds may appear, these are the kinds of bets you can make on the Preakness Stakes.

-Much like you'll find on any sports wager or racebook you come across, simple win/loss bets on favourite, underdogs or just the punters choice - you'll find this to be the most common wager in horse racing betting.
+Much like you'll find on any sports wager or racebook you come across, a simple win bet means you win if your horse wins, and lose if your horse loses.
+Whether you're betting the favourite, an underdog, or just any other choice - you'll find this to be the most common wager in horse racing betting.

 Preakness Stakes Exacta, Trifecta and Superfecta Wagering Odds

 These may seem strange names for odds if you’re coming from a sportsbook, but these are commonplace wagers and very popular among racebook players.
 These bets refer to picking the first two (exacta), three (trifecta), four (superfecta), or five (Super High Five) finishers in a single race, in the right order.

 You can also box any of these wagers.
 A box means playing all possible finishing combinations with a group of horses.
 It costs more to play but you are more likely to win.